Jeon Hae-cheol: Political career

 In the 1997 presidential election, Jeon helped Kwon Young-ghil, the candidate of the National Victory for Development 21, who was not elected.

 During the 2002 presidential election, Jeon was one of the key figures leading the victory of the Millennium Democratic Party (MDP) presidential candidate Roh Moo-hyun.
 Originally, Roh had become the party's presidential candidate in April 2002 amid upset victory, but was forced to resign following the party's huge defeat in the 2002 local elections.
 To overcome this crisis, Jeon had established a legal aid group to support Roh and became its assistant administrator.
-Finally, in the election on 19 December, Roh successfully defeated the Grand National Party (GNP) candidate Lee Hoi-chang and was elected the new President of the Republic.
+Finally, in the election on 19 December, Roh defeated the Grand National Party (GNP) candidate Lee Hoi-chang and was elected the new President of the Republic.

 In 2004, the opposition MPs had voted 193 to 2 in favour of the impeachment of the President Roh, where the de facto ruling Uri Party was excluded.
 Jeon was one of the key figures to form a counsel to defend Roh.
 After the impeachment trial of the President Roh was overturned by the Constitutional Court, Jeon became the Secretary to the President for Civil Affairs.
 On 3 May 2006, he was appointed the Senior Secretary to the President for Civil Affairs, replacing the incumbent Moon Jae-in, who later became the President.
 Being just unofficially 44 years old (officially 43), he was the youngest person to hold the position.

 He resigned from his position on 21 December 2007 in order to contest in the 2008 election.
 He then contested for Sangnok 1st constituency under the banner of the United Democratic Party (UDP), but was defeated by the GNP candidate Lee Hwa-soo.